meditoikuinbuddha/meditatelikethebuddha/_posts/2024-04-01-monkalone.md

 Why is that?

 The reason is that there is always someone around: me.
-Because I'm a friend of myself because I like "me" I'm always with my best friend.
+Because I'm a friend of myself, because I like "me", I'm always with my best friend.

 At night-time in my cave where I live, I always go to sleep with my best friend: me.